How does Congregation Sharing work?

 • Note: You will need to manually delete any backups you have saved elsewhere.

-Congregation Administrators can immediately and permanently delete all shared data by either Disabling Congregation Sharing, or clicking the Delete Congregation button.
+Congregation Administrators can immediately and permanently delete all shared data by either Disabling Congregation Sharing, or clicking the Delete Congregation button and ticking “Remove from Congregation Sharing”.

 Scroll to Top